 Head to Ca’l Pep to hang with them and enjoy a sweet vermouth or glass of cava, and don’t forget the snacks.
 They’re simple, but what more do you need?
 Manchego cheese, cured Spanish meats and a drink in hand, it’s the perfect way to ease yourself into a long Spanish lunch.
 Not sure what exactly vermouth is?
 Take a look at the video below and let our expert guide Victoria tell you how to best enjoy it—like a local.

 Inventive Catalan cuisine is not uncommon in Barcelona these days, but head to La Panxa del Bisbe to get way off the beaten path and into a fine dining, top-notch restaurant that is a favorite among locals.
 Be sure to make a reservation beforehand!

 Address: Carrer de Rabassa, 37

 Did we mention how much we love Gracia and supporting its local businesses?
-Come on our Gràcia Neighborhood Food Tour to explore this charming corner of Barcelona, try some of its best typical Catalan bites and meet the faces behind them!
-To experience an authentic and delicious Food Tour like ours is something you will remember long after your trip is over.
+Come on our Gracia Neighborhood Food & Market Tour to explore this charming corner of Barcelona, try some of its best typical Catalan bites and meet the faces behind them!
+To experience an authentic and delicious food tour like ours is something you will remember long after your trip is over.